 - The SMU Catalog for your academic year of entry (ask your advisor if you're unsure).

 - The web page for UC Approved Courses.

 - A blank document (paper or electronic, whichever you are most comfortable with).

 Using the SMU Catalog and the blank document, list the course requirements for all majors and minors you are interested in.
 If you are completing a pre-professional track, add those courses to this list.
 Read through each course description and list the prerequisites they may have.
 Identify any courses that overlap (keep in mind that some majors limit the number of courses that can be double counted).

 On the UC/CC Tracker, record what courses from your list satisfy UC/CC requirements by using the UC Approved Courses web page.
 Note any UC/CC requirements that aren't covered by classes for your major(s), minor(s), or pre-professional track and add those requirements to your list.

 Pull up the PDF version of your DPR by clicking the button "View as PDF."
 Go to the end of your DPR and look at the section titled "Course History."
 This is a list of all courses you've taken or are currently enrolled in and the number of credits each course is worth.

 On the Four-Year Planner, list any AP/IB, dual enrollment, or transfer credit you received.
 Note the total number of hours you brought to SMU.
 Under the corresponding terms on the Four-Year Planner, list all the courses you've taken or are currently taking since you started at SMU.
 Note the total number of hours you earned for each year.
 Cross off any requirements you've already completed from your list.

 Using your list, add up the number of hours remaining to see if it can be accomplished within your time frame.
-To meet SMU's minimum 122 credit requirement, plan on earning 15-16 credit hours each semester to graduate in four years.
-You may use Jan Term, May Term, and summer terms to earn more than 122 credits in four years.
+To meet SMU's minimum credit requirement, plan on earning 15-16 credit hours each semester to graduate in four years.
+You may use Jan Term, May Term, and summer terms to earn additional hours or supplement for a lighter semester.